 Over the past few years, Santa Fe has transformed itself into a very bike-friendly environment, with urban bike paths connecting different neighborhoods, ecosystems, and points of interest.
 Riding The City Different is a great way to explore.

-You can rent bikes from Mellow Velo—just steps from the Plaza—and head off on paths through Railyard Park, along the rails, along the Santa Fe River, and through the arroyos that cut through town, or into the hills and the surrounding countryside.
-The routes are paved and safe for daytime cycling, and you can stop at shops or cafes (local favorite: Iconik Coffee Roasters) for refreshments during the ride.
+Rent some bikes and head off on paths through Railyard Park, along the rails, along the Santa Fe River, and through the arroyos that cut through town, or into the hills and the surrounding countryside.
+The routes are paved and safe for daytime cycling, and you can stop at shops or cafes for refreshments during the ride.
 If you are interested in an off-road experience, consider La Tierra Trails, a city park that features 25+ miles of beginner to advanced routes marked by easy-to-read wayfinding maps—you can even ride your bike to one of the three trailheads!
+Here's a link to our Foothill Trails map for inspiration and guidance.

 6. Experiencing the Glory of Great Views